And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 It was a question of you were going to have to serve either through the draft or you're going to have to pick your branch and sign up.

-But now it's totally on there's no pressure on you to do this.
+But now it's totally on, there's no pressure on you to do this.

 And it's just something that's been like a calling to me.

-Uh but but did they have did they have ROTC on your campus?
+But did they have ROTC on your campus?

 All right.

-I'll tell you that they will teach you how to be a a leader of other people better than any other program anywhere.
+I'll tell you that they will teach you how to be a leader of other people better than any other program anywhere.

-Literally help you the rest of your life.
+The rest of your life.

-Well, actually, when I graduated from high school, three of my best friends joined the Marine Corps, and they were a little wild, and once they came back from boot camp the first time, like I noticed just a dramatic improvement in their personalities and their responsibilities and just the respect they had for you know other people and themselves.
+And once they came back from boot camp the first time, I noticed just a dramatic improvement in their personalities and their responsibilities and just the respect they had for other people and themselves.

 Excuse me?